Why Add My Voice To this Watershed Issue?

 “Yet if the gift in redemption is Christ himself, he cannot give what he does not possess; he does not yield what he does not attain.”

 Dr. Garner applies this principle to a completely new area, the doctrine of adoption.
 He argues that believers can only be adopted by God because Jesus himself went through a process of messianic adoption and vindication in his resurrection.
 Dr. Garner is certain there is no salvation apart from Christ being adopted in his resurrection.
-The traditional application of the axiom Garner draws upon was primarily used to affirm Christ’s full divinity, that he must himself possess what he bestows upon us (2 Peter 1:4).
+The traditional application of the axiom Dr. Garner draws upon was primarily used to affirm Christ’s full divinity, that he must himself possess what he bestows upon us (2 Peter 1:4).
 An integrally related patristic principle (“what is not assumed is not redeemed”) addressed the incarnation, teaching that Christ assumed a complete human nature, not just a human body but also a rational soul, so that humans could be fully redeemable.
+It is crucial to maintain these two patristic principles by distinguishing nature (what we are) from status (how we relate to God).

 In the incarnation, Christ assumed a human body and soul.
 Whereas the body is redeemed unto future resurrection and glorification, the soul is redeemed unto regeneration, sanctification, and eventual perfection.
 In short, humans are redeemed in their two essential and constitutive parts, as body-soul composites.
 In this sense, redemption tracks the hypostatic union.